-When the device boot is completed, the state of the RAM blocks (LSRAMs and μ SRAMs) zeros after power-up.
+After the device boot process completes, the fabric RAM blocks (LSRAMs and μSRAMs) are initialized to zero by default.
 In both the device families, the fabric RAM blocks can be initialized with known values, if desired.
 PCIe and XCVR blocks used in the design are initialized with the user configuration data at power-up.
 The System Controller performs the design and memory initialization during the power-up sequence.
-The memory initialization data can be stored in μ PROM, sNVM, or an external SPI Flash.
+The memory initialization data can be stored in μPROM, sNVM, or an external SPI Flash.
 The storage location of the initialization data is selected during the Libero design flow.
 The initialization data can be encrypted for storing in external SPI Flash.